alex-snezhko/hopper/docs/3-middleware.md

 ## Variables
 Both requests and responses have the capability to contain "variables", primarily for use by middlewares to pass arbitrary data down to their child handlers or vice versa.
 This is a useful mechanism for extending Hopper, as it can enable additional degrees of abstraction for request handlers.

 For example, let's say we have built a library for parsing strings into XML objects, and we want our request handlers to handle XML data.
-Rather than including all of the parsing logic in each request handler, we can have middleware pass down the XML-parsed data to our handlers.
+Rather than including all of the parsing logic in each request handler, we can have a middleware pass down the XML-parsed data to our handlers.
 ```
 type Xml = // ...
 let parseXml = str => // ...